civilservicelgbt/civilservicelgbt.github.io/_events/2023-02-20-civil-service-at-pride-in-london.md

 date: 2023-02-20T16:36:06.569Z
 event:
   host: Civil Service LGBT+ Network
-  start: 2023-07-01T12:00:06.604Z
+  start: 2023-07-01T10:30:06.604Z
   end: 2023-07-01T17:00:06.649Z
-  no-register: "Places have now been allocated.
-If you have not been allocated a place, and would still like to attend, please read the guidance on 'last minute places' below."
+  no-register: Places have now been allocated.
+If you have not been allocated a
+    place, and would still like to attend, please read the guidance on 'last minute places' below.
   location: London
   deadline: 2023-06-24T12:00:57.715Z
 category:
   - pride-2023
   - london
 ---
 > ## Places in the Civil Service group
+>
 > ### Confirmed places
+>
 > If we have confirmed your place, you will have been sent a calendar invite to your work email address.
+>
 > ### Last minute places
+>
 > If you have not been sent a calendar invite, you can still take part in the parade.
 We will not allocate last minute places in advance; simply turn up at the meeting point at 10:45AM.
 Spare wrist bands will be allocated on a first-come, first-served basis.

 ## Joining instructions

-This guidance is for civil servants who are joining the cross-government Pride in London parade group on 2 July 2022.
+This guidance is for civil servants who are joining the cross-government Pride in London parade group on 1 July 2023.

 ### Meeting points, arrival times, and parade times